Cedar Weight Loss

 • Holistic Health Assessment: Your clinician's extensive experience allows her to see the bigger picture of your health.
 Before developing any weight loss plan, she will take the time to understand all of your existing health conditions, current medications and goals.

 • Safety-First Approach: Our comprehensive review is crucial for your safety.
 Our practitioner can identify potential medication interactions, anticipate and help manage possible side effects, and ensure your weight management plan complements your overall health, rather than complicating it.
-Baseline and occasional monitoring lab work will be required.

 • Limited patient panel: Our commitment is to your well-being, providing expert guidance that is both effective and safe.
-We accept a very limited number of new patients every month to ensure you receive high quality care and support.
+We accept a limited number of new patients every month to ensure you receive high quality care and support.

 This is a common and important question.
 We approach overweight and obesity as chronic medical conditions, much like high blood pressure, high cholesterol, or diabetes.
 For these conditions, long-term management is often necessary to maintain health and prevent complications.
-Treatment does not stop or end once the condition is in control, but rather it continues to prevent relapse or complications.
+Treatment does not stop or end once the condition is in control, but continues to prevent relapse or complications.

 Thus, long-term treatment is generally recommended to help you sustain your weight goal.
 This treatment may or may not include the long-term use of medications.

-A DXA (Dual-Energy X-ray Absorptiometry) scan is the "gold standard" for measuring body composition.
-Using a low-dose X-ray, this differentiates between fat mass, lean muscle, and bone density.
-This is a powerful tool for tracking progress.
+- DXA ("DEXA") is the "gold standard" for measuring body composition.
+This is a low-dose X-ray that differentiates between fat mass, lean muscle, and bone density- a powerful tool for tracking progress.
 It confirms that the weight you're losing is mostly fat rather than muscle, which is crucial for maintaining a healthy metabolism.
 It can also reveal continued fat loss and success even when the number on the scale or a measuring tape doesn't seem to be changing, helping you stay motivated and on track.
+This may be available at some gyms, radiology groups, or private companies without a referral.
+A baseline scan can be repeated every 3-6 months, and can be very helpful in the initial weight loss and maintenance phases.

 • Bioelectrical Impedance Analysis (BIA)